gaius-r/pythonMenuStack/README.md

 # pythonMenuStack
-A python program displaying a menu integrating operations in concepts like Hadoop, AWS, and others.
+A python program displaying a menu integrating operations in concepts like AWS, Docker, LVM, ML Linear Model, and Hadoop

--> Remember to follow proper indentation while working on menu.py<br>
--> Try to comment specific function operations above the functions you create, for better understanding<br>
--> Remember to commit only to the branch that you create, and then PR.
-I shall review the changes and merge the commit if there are no issues.<br>

-HAPPY CODING.
+## Instructions to run code
+- The menu.py file is the main executable.
+All other files are supporting files.<br>
+- Clone the repo, all files must be in the same folder (including the .csv)<br>
+- Run the menu.py program and go through various options to work with the above mentioned services.
+- The ec2menu() function in ec2.py is called in menu.py to access AWS EC2 functionalities.
+- The mlModel() function in ml.py is called in menu.py to access ML Linear Model functionalities.
+- The lvmAuto() function in Lvmautomate.py is called in menu.py to access LVM functionalities.
+- The dockerMenu() function in docker.py is called in menu.py to access Docker functionalities.